grumpy-systems/website/content/posts/2025/extending-a-ups-with-a-power-station.md

 I sought out to fix this, and landed in the category of Lithium power stations.
-These are self contained units that contain a Lithium battery and an AC inverter, and are intended for things like camping, RV's or event backup power like we're using here.
+These are self contained units that contain a Lithium battery and an AC inverter, and are intended for things like camping, RV's or even backup power like we're using here.
 Jackery, Bluetti and Ecoflow are major brands in the space, if you can't picture what I'm talking about.